baspete/stirling-pi/README.md

 node app.js
 ```

 If everything is working you'll see some logging info in the console.
-If you've properly set the values in the `duty` array, a minute or two the heater should be warm enough to keep the Stirling engine spinning.
+If you've properly set the values in the `duty` array, in a minute or two the heater should be warm enough to keep the Stirling engine spinning.
 Give the flywheel a push and it should keep going.

 As your Raspberry Pi updates data based on what you've put in `sources` the PWM duty cycle will change accordingly, changing the amount of heat going into your Stirling engine.